Cities in most high-income countries have relatively low levels of local air pollution. This, however, hasn’t always been the case.

 The dominant contributor to London’s historic air pollution was coal burning.
 Throughout the 18th and 19th centuries, the coal industry in Great Britain expanded rapidly; driven not only by economic growth, but also by an expanding labour force and improved distribution networks (such as railways and waterways).2,3 Increasing demand and falling coal prices (prices nearly halved between 1820 and 1850) led to a rapid increase in national coal consumption, rising from 20 million tonnes in 1820 to 160 million tonnes in 1900 (an eight-fold increase).4

 The decline in air pollution can be attributed to a complex mix of factors, including economic restructuring away from heavy industry, switching energy sources, and increased environmental regulation.5 There are thought to be three primary developments which led to this decline.6 Firstly, by the late 1800s, improved connectivity and commuter links allowed London’s population to spread further into surrounding suburban areas, inevitably leading to an overall reduction in population density.
-Even if such changes did not lead to a reduction in total emissions of pollutants, the dispersal and spreading of these population centres could have had some alleviation impact on concentrations in prime pollution hotspots.
+Even if such changes did not lead to a reduction in total emissions of pollutants, the dispersal and spreading of these population centers lessened the exposure in prime pollution hotspots.

 Secondly, the United Kingdom introduced its Public Health Act for London in 1891.
 Under this new regulation, businesses in London which produced excessive smoke ran the risk of financial penalties if they did not adopt cleaner and more efficient energy practices, such as switching to less polluting (but more expensive) coal sources, and ensuring fires were adequately stoked.
 This put increasing pressure on businesses to shift towards better and cleaner industry practice.